ArmedPirate/CollaborationRaces/Races of the Jungle.md

 #### Half-Dryad

 Half-dryads naturally grow leaves and twigs from their body, and those who take more from their dryad heritage can have altered skin colors that changes with the seasons.
-These colors range from vibrant green in th summer to grey and white in the winter.
+These colors range from vibrant green in the summer to grey and white in the winter.

 ***Ability Score Improvement.*** Your Wisdom score increases by 1.